Josef-Friedrich/test-files/README.md

 # test-files

-A Collection of large test files.
+A collection of large test files.
+This files can be retrieved on the fly by the unit tests without polluting code repositories with large binary blobs.